rajankit911/Obsidian/Java Concurrency/Multi-threading.md

 3. **Non-Atomic Operations**: Operations on shared data are not atomic, meaning they consist of multiple steps that can be interrupted by other threads.

+# Main Thread

+In Java, the main thread is created by the Java Virtual Machine (JVM).
+When a Java application starts, the JVM creates an initial thread of execution, which is called the "main thread."
+This main thread is responsible for executing the `main` method of the application.

+Here's a brief overview of the process:

+1. **JVM Initialization**: When you start a Java application (e.g., by running `java MyClass`), the JVM is initialized.

+2. **Main Thread Creation**: As part of the initialization process, the JVM creates the main thread.

+3. **Main Method Execution**: The main thread calls the `main` method of the specified class (in this case, `MyClass.main`).

+The `main` method serves as the entry point of the Java application and is defined as:

+java

+Copy code

+`public static void main(String[] args)`

+This method is static, so it can be called by the JVM without creating an instance of the class.
+The main thread continues to execute until the `main` method completes, and any non-daemon threads spawned by the main thread are finished.